metagraph-dev/metagraph/docs/user_guide/resolver.rst

 Algorithm Planning
 ~~~~~~~~~~~~~~~~~~

-When calling an algorithm using the generic approach, the calculated steps are made available by
+When calling an algorithm using the generic approach, the calculated steps are made available through
 ``r.plan``.
 This shows the full set of translations required, along with the concrete algorithm
 chosen.